-Last Updated on April 25, 2024 by Alex Horscroft
+Last Updated on June 26, 2024 by Alex Horscroft

-What Is a Backhand Smash?
+What Is a Backhand Smash in Table Tennis?

-Why Should I Learn the Backhand Smash?
+Why Should I Learn the Backhand Smash in Table Tennis?

 While the backhand smash doesn’t have quite the same utility as the forehand smash (as it’s much weaker), it’s still an effective shot for certain match scenarios.